Chicago mayor, teachers still at odds over COVID protocols

 The union has blasted the district for not doing enough, like botching a testing program and maintaining unreliable data on infections in schools.
 They've sought demands similar to a safety agreement put in place last year after a fierce debate.
 However, the district says the pandemic is different now and requires a different response, particularly since 91% of school staff is vaccinated.

-Still, many parents had to scramble to again make last-minute arrangements for their children.
-Others agreed that being out of school was riskier than being in classrooms where masks and social distancing are used.
+Still, many parents had to scramble anew to make last-minute arrangements for their children.
+Others said being out of school was riskier for their kids than being in classrooms where masks and social distancing are used.

 Associated Press writer Sophia Tareen contributed to this report.